kmf/factorio_docker_cookbook/README.md

 ## Customising the Factorio Deployment

 To customise your factorio deployment, you can change options in the `default.rb` in the attributes directory.
 Below are some explanations of some things you can customise.

-### Customise the docker installation type:
+### Customise the docker installation type

 Change `default` to the desired installation type.
 Ordinarily, you would not need to change this at all.

 ```
 default['docker']['installation']['type'] = 'default'